informjennifer/WashU-datarescue/resources-and-tools/updates.md

----
-description: what has happened since January 2025?
----

 # Updates

-{% hint style="info" %}
 This page was last updated on February 4, 2025
-{% endhint %}

-a lot.
+A lot.
 A LOT has happened.

 Numerous changes have occurred.
 Many bad, some good.